joantolos/kata-code-jam/star-wars/README.md

         The Last Jedi (2017)
     ]

 Write the code in order to make it generic.
 Implement the feature of ordering one array according to another one, the Star Wars is just an instance of that feature.
+A method signature example could be:

+sort(String[] target, Integer[] order)

 [1]: https://en.wikipedia.org/wiki/Star_Wars
 [2]: http://www.digitalspy.com/movies/star-wars/feature/a825727/star-wars-timeline-chronology-phantom-menace-to-last-jedi/